 - 2000 (or more) words of high-quality hand-written content.

 - Link to authority sites in the same niche.
 (Not direct competitors.)

 - A mix of anchor text for the money site backlinks.

 The types of anchor text are as follows:

-- Brand: Company Name e.g. Twitter – N/A In My Case (Instead, I’d use my name.)
+- Brand: Company name e.g. Twitter – N/A in this case.
+(Instead, I’d use my name.)

 - Exact Match: Web 2.0 Backlinks